Munishwar Nath Bhandari

 Munishwar Nath Bhandari (born on 13 September 1960) is an Indian Judge.
-He is former Chief Justice of Madras High Court.
+He is former Chief Justice of Madras High Court, and the Chairman, Appellate Tribunal under SAFEM Act, 1976.
 He has also served as Acting Chief Justice of Madras High Court and Allahabad High Court and Judge of Allahabad High Court and Rajasthan High Court.

 Judgeship

 He was elevated as Judge of Rajasthan High Court on 5 July 2007.
 He was transferred as Judge of Allahabad High Court on 15 March 2019.
 He was appointed Acting Chief Justice of Allahabad High Court on 26 June 2021.